 Instructions

-- Mix everything for one minute and adjust the salt to taste.
+- Mix everything for one minute and then adjust salt to taste.

-- Let the onions marinate for 10-15 minutes and serve.
+- Let the onions marinate for 10-15 minutes and then serve.

 Notes